Loading

 Breakfast at the Walter Sisulu Botanical Gardens

-The waterfall at the gardens
+The waterfall at the botanical gardens in Johannesburg

 The waterfall: The waterfall is spectacular and worth visiting.
 We have been there twice, and not once have we experienced over crowdedness at the falls.
 People were very courteous and allowed us to take wonderful photos.
 No picnics are allowed near the falls to limit the number of people near the falls.